Lightsmark and Lighsprint SDK are now free and open source software.

 Some announcement is expected on 2006/11/08, let's see in one week...

-on realtime radiosity by 3d-test.com.
+An essay on realtime radiosity generated by

 All Eurographics 2006 GmG contestants (including Realtime Radiosity Bugs) are